 The civil and criminal jurisdiction of the justice courts was limited.
 By the early 1940s justice courts handled civil suits involving no more than $250, mainly concerning the recovery of money or personal property.
 They also heard criminal cases only in crimes and misdemeanors punishable by fines of $100 or less or imprisonment in the county jail.
 Other responsibilities included performing marriages and maintaining jurisdiction over estrays or animals running at large.
 All judgments of the justice courts could be appealed to the circuit courts.

-Currently, justice courts are held by justices of the peace in thirty communities in nineteen counties.
+Currently, justice courts are held by justices of the peace in 30 communities in 19 counties.
 The justice court has civil jurisdiction in cases where the amount claimed does not exceed $5,000 with certain exceptions; criminal jurisdiction in all misdemeanors; and jurisdiction over traffic and other violations.

 Planning commissions were charged with making and adopting a pattern for the physical and economic development of the county.
 The law empowered planning commissions to create "districts" in which "certain buildings... trades, industries, or callings" were permitted or restricted.
 It also authorized counties to require that all newly subdivided land be approved by the planning commission.

 After the 1947 legislation, rapid growth and continued concerns about unregulated development led to larger land use and planning roles for the counties.
 By the mid-1960s most counties had established planning commissions and were involved, to varying degrees, in planning and regulatory activities.
 In 1969 the Legislative Assembly made county planning a mandatory rather than a permissive function.